1 Thai dead, 7 S. Korean tourists hurt in Thailand car crash

-BANGKOK — An accident Monday outside of Bangkok involving three vehicles killed one Thai man and left 11 other people injured, including seven South Korean tourists, Thai police said.
+BANGKOK — Thai police say an accident outside of Bangkok involving three vehicles has killed one Thai man and left 11 other people injured, including seven South Korean tourists.

 Police Lt.
 Col. Boonsarit Chuaychoo, the investigator in charge of the case, said police suspect that a van carrying the seven South Koreans was driving behind a pickup truck that appeared to have made a sudden U-turn, causing the van to hit the truck from behind and instantly killing the van’s Thai driver.

-Those injured in the crash, including the South Koreans, were hospitalized.
-Boonsarit said none appeared to be in critical condition.
+Those injured in the crash, including the South Koreans, have been hospitalized.
+Boonsarit said none appear to be in critical condition.

-Thailand has the second-highest road traffic fatality rate in the world and loses 3 to 5 percent of its GDP due to road traffic crashes, according to the World Health Organization’s website.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.